-I am an Advanced Practice Nurse (APN), Board Certified and licensed by the State of Colorado to diagnose, treat, and medicate adolescent and adult psychiatric-mental health conditions.
-A 1981 graduate of Yale University, I have extensive experience in psychiatric-mental health in-patient, out-patient, and homecare settings.
+I am an Advanced Practice Registered Nurse (APRN), Board Certified and licensed by the State of Colorado to diagnose, treat, and medicate psychiatric-mental health conditions.
+I am a graduate of Yale University and have extensive experience in psychiatric-mental health inpatient, outpatient, and homecare settings.

 >> As a nurse, my practice is informed by specific, unique theory.
 This is how nursing theorist Virginia Henderson (1897-1996), defined it: "The unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery...that (s)he would perform unaided if (s)he had the necessary strength, will or knowledge."